standthis/nginx-release/README.md

 ## Description

-nginx-release provides a BOSH release for nginx web server that displays a static webpage protected by basic authentication.
+nginx-release provides a BOSH release for a Nginx web server that displays a static webpage protected by basic authentication.

 ## Instructions

-The release can be deployed using Bosh-cli and tested with curl.
+The release is deployed using Bosh-cli and BOSH lite as a director VM running locally.

-curl -u admin:supersecretpassword -i http://10.244.0.2

-This command assumes setting of local route for accessing VM directly:

-sudo route add -net 10.244.0.0/16     192.168.50.6 # Mac OS X
-sudo ip route add   10.244.0.0/16 via 192.168.50.6 # Linux
+The deployment can be tested by running `run-test.sh`

 If BOSH Lite is not configured or installed see installation instructions below

 ## Installation

-For automated deployment and testing of the release including installation and configuration of BOSH Lite v2 run the included install-test.sh
+For automated deployment and testing of the release including installation and configuration of BOSH Lite v2 run the included `install-test.sh`.

 Dependencies: